 This course is intended to be a midlevel discussion and study of the field of nutrition.
 Basic components of the human diet and the special needs of the physically active will be emphasized.
 Some discussion of the various specialty diets and supplements will also be investigated.
 (Spring)

 ES362 Field Practicum

-Designed to give prospective majors practical experience in exercise science.
+This course gives prospective majors practical experience in exercise science.
 Student will be required to teach an activity class.
-Prerequisite: Junior or Senior standing.
+Prerequisite: Junior or senior standing.

 ES370 Kinesiology